Château Leoville Las Cases

 With an area of 98 hectares, the vineyard's grape variety composition consists of Cabernet Sauvignon (66%), Merlot (24%), Cabernet Franc (9%) and Petit Verdot (1%).

-The terroir is highly complex, mainly composed of Quaternary gravel on a gravel-sandy and gravel-clay subsoil.
+The terroir is highly complex, composed mainly of Quaternary gravel on a gravel-sand and gravel-clay subsoil.
 More or less deep and compact clays, sometimes even outcropping, are also present.
-Additionally, the river creates a particular microclimate that allows for very early grape ripening and protects the vineyard from frost.
-This mix of soils directly influences vine development and grape quality.
+Moreover, the river creates a particular microclimate that allows for very early ripening of the grapes and protects the vineyard from frost.
+This mixture of soils directly influences the development of the vine and the quality of the grapes.

 The best vintages of Château Léoville Las Cases